henvic/henvic.github.io/content/posts/cs-security.md

 ---
 title: "Counter-Strike code leaked: should you worry?
-What if your code leaks?"
+What if your code leaks?
+Learn how to deliver software securely."
 type: post
-description: "In this blog post I talk about what it takes to delivery software securely to the general public."
+description: "In this blog post I talk about what it takes to delivery software securely to the general public.
+Some gamers are worried the leaked CS source code might mean their machines are unprotected.
+Their concerns are valid, but this shouldn't be something they should worry about if developers do their work right... and I believe Valve is probably doing it right, so no need to panic."
 date: "2020-04-22"
 image: "/img/posts/cs-security/cs.png"
-hashtags: "counterstrike,cs,valve,game,security,leak,software,dev"
+hashtags: "counterstrike,cs,valve,game,security,leak,software,dev,devops"
 ---
 [![Counter-Strike code leaked!](/img/posts/cs-security/cs.png)](https://blog.counter-strike.net)